Metric System of Measurement

 Something that is one thousandth of a second is a "millisecond"

-In fact the kilogram already uses this method, because it is a thousand grams, a kilogram.
+In fact the kilogram already uses this method, as it's a thousand grams, a kilogram.

 So one thousandth (1/1000) of a kilogram is simply a "gram"

 Here is a quick summary of the special prefixes:

 Example: A million liters is called a megaliter and abbreviated ML